Hidimbha

-Hidimbha is a 2023 Indian Telugu-language psychological action thriller film directed by Aneel Kanneganti and starring Ashwin Babu and Nandita Swetha.
+Hidimbha is a 2023 Indian Telugu-language psychological action thriller film directed by Aneel Kanneganti and produced by Gangapatnam Sridhar.
+The film stars Ashwin Babu and Nandita Swetha.
 The film was released on 20 July 2023.

 Plot

-The movie starts with disappearance of girls in Hyderabad city.
+The movie starts with the disappearance of girls in Hyderabad city.
 Police officer Adhya has been appointed to resolve the mystery.
-Fearless cop Abhay, who was Adhya's former lover is also with her team.
-Adhya and Abhay find out that unknown killer targets only the girls with red colour dress.
-Adhya's father was also missing long ago to solve same type of missing cases in forest of Kerala.
-It reveals that an aborigines clan named Hidimba is behind those ruthless murders.
-Last in the climax reveal that all girls are killed by Police Officer Abhay alias Joseph Thomas because from childhood, he is a cannibal.
-He used to drink blood and eat meat.
-Adhya finds his secret chamber and realise himself.
-Finally Adhya shoot him.
+Fearless cop Abhay, who was Adhya's former lover, is also with her team.
+Adhya and Abhay find out that the unknown killer targets only girls with red dresses.
+Adhya's father was also missing long ago to solve the same type of missing cases in the forest of Kerala.
+It reveals that an aborigine clan named Hidimba is behind those ruthless murders.
+The climax reveals that all the girls were killed by Abhay (whose real name is Joseph Thomas) because he was a cannibal since childhood: he used to drink blood and eat meat.
+Adhya finds Abhay's secret chamber and realizes this.
+Finally, she shoots him.